Katherine Stewart drove up Elm Street in a daze, her mind still on the troubling news she’d received the evening prior. Her sister was missing.

 She hauled her thoughts back to the journal she’d furiously scribbled in for hours—noting any piece of information relating to the castle and the Clan Stewart.
-Tammy had been obsessed with it all, but something kept bringing her back to this particular castle.
+Mellanie had been obsessed with it all, but something kept bringing her back to this particular castle.

 Her eyes grew heavy, thought better of continuing her research, and put everything away.
 She needed to be focused and alert when she got to Edinburgh.
 The train would take well over two hours to get to Aberdeen, then she’d drive nearly an hour up the coast to her hotel, which was less than a mile from the castle.
-The same place she and Tammy had stayed on their joint trip.
-The same hotel Tammy had been staying when she’d disappeared.
+The same place she and Mellanie had stayed on their joint trip.
+The same hotel Mellanie had been staying when she’d disappeared.
 She’d question the staff and speak to the police in person.

 Katherine woke to the slow thump, thump, thump of the train coming to a stop at the Aberdeen Rail Station.
 She’d slept the remaining two hours of the flight into Edinburgh and again on the train out of Waverley Station.
 She felt refreshed and able to make the short drive to her hotel—and to the castle.

 She took in the welcoming blue of the sky, few clouds drifted above as the soft breeze ruffled her hair.
 After tossing her carry-on bag onto the back seat, she slammed the door, and, with care, placed her backpack onto the passenger seat.
 The glance she gave it as she slid the car into drive made her wince.
-Tammy should be sitting there, not names and places on sheets of paper as if the mere presence of ink made it real.
+Mellanie should be sitting there, not names and places on sheets of paper as if the mere presence of ink made it real.

 Now she was being maudlin.
 She would find her sister.
 Wherever or whenever she was.
 “Why do I keep saying that?” she whispered to herself.
 The whole idea was absurd, but it conjured a distant memory of her sister.

 When their mother had explained what a time capsule was, she’d taken it hard, uncharacteristically arguing with her.
-Tammy was a kind, even-tempered child—pliable unless it came to her notions of time travel and archaeology.
+Mellanie was a kind, even-tempered child—pliable unless it came to her notions of time travel and archaeology.
 She was driven and focused, and, even in high school and college, she never dated, deeming men a waste of her valuable time.

 Tears threatened as Katherine thought of her baby sister, somewhere all alone, possibly hurt or worse.